Terms and Definitions

 This is a departure from previous (non-linked open data) controlled vocabularies, in that the appearance of the term or label (in this case "white") does not indicate the specific cultural formation being invoked, the specific instance does.
 This also means that linkages to other datasets or vocabularies can be made appropriately, since multiple representations of the same label are present within the CWRC ontology.
 As a last resort, or for data mining purposes, the term is also available as a concept whose actual Cultural Form is undecided amongst the CWRC-defined options.
 This allows for linkages to an external ontology, such as can be required by text mining, without endorsing the corresponding definition or interpretation of the term.
 Finally, skos:altLabel properties provide variant terms that indicate the unstructured vocabulary terms or strings that have been translated to these vocabulary instances.

-ii.
 Granular Properties

-Granular properties provide a simple means of indicating cultural categories as as presumed, perceived, or otherwise assigned to a person according to cultural conventions, or as self-reported by the person themselves.
+Granular properties provide a simple means of indicating cultural categories as presumed, perceived, or otherwise assigned to a person according to cultural conventions, or as self-reported by the person themselves.
 Some of the properties are associations inherited from forebears.

 Most properties take noun forms in keeping with conventions for ontologies, but in some cases idiom makes adjectival forms preferable, even though these terms function as nouns, as in the case of the sexual identity celibate.

-e.
+b.
 Genre Ontology

 The separate CWRC Genre ontology contains a taxonomy of cultural media, forms, and genres, with a strong emphasis on literary genres, based on a combined OWL and SKOS approach.
 In order to facilitate the ability both to apply terms to particular cultural productions and enable them to be discussed as concepts, genres are instances within the CWRC Genre ontology, and are related to particular cultural works through the hasgenre property.